AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/css.md

 //  Tablet
 //  _____________________________________________

 // This will add styles for tablet devices.
-When using native media-queries, we recommend wrapping your media-queries with media-width Magento mixins or media-target
+When using native media-queries, we recommend wrapping your media-queries with media-width mixins or media-target
 & when (@media-target = 'desktop'), (@media-target = 'all') {
     @media only screen and (min-width: @screen__m) and (max-width: (@screen__xl - 1)) {
         // styles for breakpoint >= 768px and < 1440px